There are six things you can do to prepare for acupuncture treatment that will help you get the most out of your session.

 Or at the very least read over it.
 We often have lengthy and complicated health history.
 By at least visiting the questions presented within an intake form, it will jog the memory.

-We will start to think about where our health is.
+You will start to think about where your health is.
 What parts of your health currently concern you the most?
 How well is your body operating today?
 What major events have influenced your health eg injuries, major illness and surgeries?

 We often forget many of these as they fall into the past.